deceasedboomer/RCJ-Soccer-2019/README.md

 # RCJ-Soccer-2019

 This is my program for RoboCup Junior Soccer (Lightweight) Singapore Open 2019 as part of Team Ascension.
-We finished 4th in the competition, where teams build robots to play robot soccer with an Infrared Ball in a 2v2 match.
+Team members consists of: Deng Jun (myself), Justin Sim (electrical designer) and Shaoliang (hardware/mech designer) the We finished 4th in the competition, where teams build robots to play robot soccer with an Infrared Ball in a 2v2 match.

 This program was adapted from LJStand, the 2018 Lightweight World Champions from Brisbane Boys' College, Australia.
 (Their gitbucket can be found here: https://bitbucket.org/ljstand/)
 We were inspired by their unique IR ring which could detect the IR signals emitted from the ball very well, which led to them dominating the international competition in 2018.